ftsf/nico/API.md

 `dw,dh` can be used for scaling the tilemap.
 `loop` will repeat the tilemap
 `ox,oy` specifies a pixel offset for tiles

+*NOTE*: tile 0 will always be empty, even if there is a sprite in sprite index 0.

 ---